 Transition probabilities between EDSS states for patients with SPMS in the absence of treatment with DMTs are provided in Table E5.
-These values were used in the prior ICER MS review and were based on a previous study that calculated the transition probabilities among patients with SPMS using data from the London, Ontario MS dataset.
+These values were used in the prior ICER MS review and were based on a previous study94 that calculated the transition probabilities among patients with SPMS using data from the London, Ontario MS dataset.141

 Table E5.
-Annual Probabilities of EDSS Transitions in the Absence of Treatment with a DMT SPMS
+Annual Probabilities of EDSS Transitions in the Absence of Treatment with a DMT, SPMS ^{90,94,141}